g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 In addition, we have to configure a few environment variables to configure the user and the name of the database.

-Another important thing is that we'll create a nework with the name "employee-network" and add our database container to it with the alias "database".
+Another important thing is that we'll create a network with the name "employee-network" and add our database container to it with the alias "database".
 For now, this isn't really important, but if we want to run our microservice as a Docker container as well, these networks allow us to communicate between containers.

 The final bit of configuration is the volume.
 Each time we recreate the container, all our data would be lost.
 To prevent this from happening, we can map specific folders within the Docker container to a folder on our host machine.
 Since MariaDB stores every important data within **/var/lib/mysql**, we'll map that folder to a relative folder called **./data/**.